Mattapallysainithin/Mattapallysainithin/README.md

 - 🔭 I’m currently working on Deep Learning
-- 🌱 I’m currently learning at VIT
+- 🌱 Graduate student at UNT
 - 👯 I’m looking to collaborate on Tensorflow
 - 💬 Ask me about Machine learning
 - 📫 How to reach me: mattapally.sainithin@gmail.com